 Especially for first time homebuyers.

 Any big purchase breeds anxiety.
 Our experience shows us that there are always additional costs lurking in the shadows, waiting to burst our bubbles and drag us back to reality.
-From buying a car to purchasing a laptop, you’ll need to factor in: tax, warranties, maintenance, shipping, additional features, the list goes on.
+From buying a car to purchasing a laptop, you’ll need to factor in: tax, warranties, maintenance, shipping, additional features, etc.

 The point is, we’re primed for these “hidden fees” and purchasing a new GMS is no different.

-The point is, we’re primed for these “hidden fees” and purchasing a new GMS is no different.
+The point is, we’re primed for these “hidden fees” and purchasing a new Grants Management System (GMS) is no different.
 As one of the biggest technology investments you can make for your organization, the anxiety of not having the FFP is very real.
 One of the most common questions we hear from our clients is, “what will it actually cost?”

 In this post, we’ll tackle that anxiety head on by breaking down cost and value to give you a look at the full picture you should consider when purchasing a new GMS.